 We will make every effort to schedule all priority 1 observations.
 Priority 2 observations will be placed in the scheduling pool as gaps develop.
 Observations with priority 3 will not enter the scheduling pool until the number of priority 1 and 2 AORs in the scheduling pool becomes too low to allow even moderately efficient scheduling.
+If Spitzer is extended for operations past September 2016, unexecuted priority 1 observations will likely be carried forward into Cycle-13 for execution.

-1.9 Programs not available in Cycle-11
+1.9 Programs not available in Cycle-12

-- 1. Archival Research (AR) or Theoretical Research (TR) programs are not available through this call for proposals.
-NASA continues to support AR and TR science through other programs.
-Please consult the NASA Research Opportunities in Space and Earth Sciences (ROSES) solicitations for details. - 2.
+- 1. Exploration Science and Large GO/Snapshot proposals are not solicited in Cycle-12. - 2.
 High- and medium-impact ToO observations, and programs that require Instrument Engineering Requests (IERs), are not supported in warm mission GO proposals.
 They may be requested via Director's Discretionary Time. - 3.
 The 200-second frame time for IRAC full-array observations is not supported.
-The maximum supported frame time is 100 seconds.
+The maximum supported frame time is 100 seconds. - 4.
+Multi-cycle proposals are not supported in Cycle-12 as funding for future cycles has not yet been approved.